jimdeane/OpenCCM-wiki/OpenCCM-Blog/Wednesday,-5th-August-2020.md

 ## Why a blog
-Decided today that I need to keep track of what is happening in this project outside of;
+Decided today that I need to keep track of what is happening in this project outside of:

 - the project itself
 - the narrative and